ExpressionEngine/ExpressionEngine-User-Guide/README.rst

 primary documentation that our users encounter.
 Since revisions to the built files are not of value, they are not under source control.
 This also allows you to regenerate as necessary if you want to "preview" your work.
-Generating the HTML is very simple, and sFrom the root directory of your user guide repo fork::
+Generating the HTML is very simple: from the root directory of your user guide repo fork::

 	make html